kt-cason/Katherine_CasonREPO/README.md

 Paste your SQL query and answer the question in a sentence.
 Be sure you properly format your queries and results using markdown.

-- What's the size of this dataset? (i.e., how many trips)
+- What's the size of this dataset? (i.e., how many trips) The size of the data set is: 983,648 distinct trips.
+  SQL:
+SELECT DISTINCT(COUNT(trip_id))
+FROM `bigquery-public-data.san_francisco.bikeshare_trips`
 - What is the earliest start date and time and latest end date and time for a trip?
+  The earliest start data and time is: August 9, 2013 at 9:08 AM coordinated universal time. & The latest end date and time is: August 31, 2016 at 11:48 PM coordinated universal time.
+  SQL:
+SELECT start_date
+FROM `bigquery-public-data.san_francisco.bikeshare_trips`
+ORDER BY start_date

+SELECT end_date
+FROM `bigquery-public-data.san_francisco.bikeshare_trips`
+ORDER BY end_date DESC

 - How many bikes are there?
+  There are 700 bikes.
+  SQL:
+SELECT COUNT(DISTINCT bike_number)
+FROM `bigquery-public-data.san_francisco.bikeshare_trips`

 ### Questions of your own
 - Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
 These questions MUST be different than any of the questions and queries you ran above.

-- Question 1:
+- Question 1: What is the name of the bike station where the most trips are started?
-  * Answer:
+  * Answer: San Francisco Caltrain (Townsend at 4th)
   * SQL query:
+SELECT start_station_name
+FROM `bigquery-public-data.san_francisco.bikeshare_trips`
+GROUP BY start_station_name
+ORDER BY COUNT(trip_id) DESC

-- Question 2:
+- Question 2: How many bikes were used throughout the day on my Christmas in 2013?
-  * Answer:
+  * Answer: 187 bikes
   * SQL query:
+SELECT COUNT(DISTINCT(bike_number))
+FROM `bigquery-public-data.san_francisco.bikeshare_trips`
+WHERE start_date BETWEEN '2013-12-25 00:00:00 UTC' AND '2013-12-26 00:00:00 UTC'

-- Question 3:
+- Question 3: Which bike was used the longest and for how many seconds?
-  * Answer:
+  * Answer: bike 535 for 17270400 second
   * SQL query:
+SELECT bike_number, duration_sec
+FROM `bigquery-public-data.san_francisco.bikeshare_trips`
+ORDER BY duration_sec DESC

 ### Bonus activity queries (optional - not graded - just this section is optional, all other sections are required)